twitter/finatra/_sources/user-guide/getting-started/flags.rst.txt

   if (env == "production") { ... }

 It is generally good practice to make Flags *granular* controls that are fully orthogonal to one another.
 They can then be independently managed for each deploy and this scales consistently as the number of supported  "environments" scales.

+.. admonition:: Best Practices

+    See the `Best Practices <#id4>`_ section for general guidelines on working with Flags in Finatra.

 Global Flags
 ------------